Small Language Models for Your Niche Needs in 2025

 📽️ Watch it here.

 What Are Small Language Models?
-And How Are They Different From LLMs?
+And How Are They Different From Large Language Models?

-A small language model, or SLM, is a streamlined, smaller, and simpler alternative to large language models.
+A small language model, or SLM, is a streamlined, smaller, and simpler alternative to large language models (LLMs).

-While both are able to process and generate human language, a small language model has a more compact architecture, works from fewer parameters, and requires less computational power and training data.
+While both are able to process and generate human language, an SLM has a more compact architecture, works from fewer parameters, and requires less computational power and training data.

-And while training a large language model can take days or even months, training a small language model can be significantly faster.
+And while training an LLM can take days or even months, training an SLM can be significantly faster.

 This faster training process allows for more rapid iteration and customization of SLMs for specific tasks or domains, making them ideal for businesses.